On the irreducibility of locally metric connections: The minimal Riemannian cover of a closed Weyl connection

 The sequences $\{f_{k_n}(x)\}$ and $\{f^n(x)\}$ are thus equivalent, so the same holds for $\{x_n\}$ and $\{f^n(x)\}$.
 Finally, for any $y\ne x$, $\{f^n(x)\}$ is clearly equivalent to $\{f^n(y)\}$, thus finishing the proof of the theorem. \end{proof}

-Theorem \ref{t1} shows that cone-like spaces still have the one-point completion, although, in contrast to metric cones, they only carry a discrete group of homotheties.
-Note that the universal covering of a metric cone is a metric cone itself, therefore admits the one-point completion as well.
+Theorem \ref{t1} shows that, despite the fact that cone-like spaces only carry a discrete group of homotheties, they still have the one-point completion like all Riemannian cones.
+Note that the universal covering of a Riemannian cone is a Riemannian cone itself, therefore admits the one-point completion as well.
 It is unknown whether this fact holds for the universal covering of an arbitrary cone-like space (see Section \ref{55}).

 \vs